 How Can I Add a Social Media Feed to My Website?

 The best way to add a social media feed to your website is to use a WordPress plugin.
 For WordPress users, plugins enhance your site’s functionality without having to worry about knowing how to code.
-All you have to do is install the plugin, activate it, and get to it.
+All you have to do is install the plugin, activate it, and let it do the hard work for you.

 To add social media feeds to your WordPress site, we suggest using the suite of social feed plugins from Smash Balloon.

-Trusted by over 1.3 million active users, and with an average rating of 4.9 stars out of 5, they’re the best social media feed plugins for WordPress.
+Trusted by over 1.4 million active users, and with an average rating of 4.9 stars out of 5, they’re the best social media feed plugins for WordPress.
+And the best part?
+All of the plugins are designed to be ultra fast so they won’t slow down your website at all.

 The 2 key goals of Smash Balloon are to:

-- Create and maintain the most useful, functional, beautiful, robust, and impressive social media plugins your website has ever seen.
+- Create and maintain the most user-friendly, beautiful and impressive social media plugins your website has ever seen.

 - Provide the quickest, friendliest, and most mind-blowingly amazing product support you have ever experienced.